GSA/SaferFederalWorkforce.gov/pages/new/index.md

 ### August 6, 2021

 - Additional [FAQs for Vaccinations](../faq/vaccinations/) regarding attestation, new [FAQs for Labor Relations](../faq/labor-relations/), and new [FAQs for Local Conditions](../faq/local/)

-### July 29, 2021

-- Updates to [COVID-19 Workplace Safety: Agency Model Safety Principles](../overview/) and also various new and updated FAQs

 ### June 24, 2021